-The Division of Medicaid covers the following home health services:
+The Division of Medicaid covers the following home health services in accordance with 42 C.F.R. § 440.70:

-- 1. Skilled Nursing Visit for intermittent or part-time nursing services provided by a registered nurse employed by a home health agency in accordance with Mississippi State Department of Health, Division of Health Facilities Licensure and Certification standards or a registered nurse when no home health agency exists in the area.
+- 1. Skilled Nursing Visit for intermittent or part-time nursing services provided by a registered nurse or a licensed practical nurse under the supervision of a registered nurse employed by a home health agency in accordance with Mississippi State Department ofHealth, Division of Health Facilities Licensure and Certification standards or a registered nurse when no home health agency exists in the area.
 The registered nurse must be a graduate of an approved school of professional nursing, who is licensed as a registered nurse by the State in which they practice. - 2.
 Home Health Aide Visit for personal care services provided directly by an aide employed by a home health agency and in accordance with Mississippi State Department of Health, Division of Health Facilities Licensure and Certification standards.
 The home health aide must be an individual who has successfully completed a state-established or other home health aide training program approved by the State.
 Home Health aide services may be provided without a requirement for skilled nursing services and must be supervised by a registered nurse.